resumejob/blog/content/posts/The Proportional Pricing Model.md

 4. Risk estimation

 #### Consequentialism
-In the beginning, we thought that customers want to improve the ability for interviewing, but we were wrong.
+In the beginning, we thought that customers wanted to improve the skill for interviewing, but we were wrong.
 What customers really need is getting a job, **and there is a huge difference between them.** Most people will only judge the quality of the course based on the result after completing it.
 Under the previous price model, customers will balance between the course cost and interview skills obtained with their criterion.
-But now, Proportional Pricing Model closely connects the recruitment certainty with our course so customers would balance the course cost with the success of recruitment.
+But now, the Proportional Pricing Model closely connects the recruitment certainty with our course so customers would balance the course cost with the success of recruitment.

 #### Dynamic price
-1. Proportional Pricing Model means the payment varies with the salary level, customers cannot know the actual number they will pay before getting the job which will make them feel less expensive.
+1. Proportional Pricing Model means the payment varies with the customer income, customers cannot know the actual number they will pay before getting the job which will make them feel less expensive.
 2. Proportional payment is fairer.
 Higher cost means a higher salary.
 Customers should expect to pay as much as possible because it means they have a higher salary.
 3. Percentages cannot be directly compared.
 If setting a fixed fee, such as 6,000 yuan per customer, the customer can directly compare 6,000 yuan with what he/she could purchase, such as books or other courses.

 #### Willingness of payment
-1. Everyone likes free products, customers can attend our courses for free until they found a job.
+1. Everyone likes free products, customers can attend our courses for free until they find a job.
 Since 60% of our customers are unemployed, they don't want to pay another bill.
 2. **Customers will pay for what they think is worth.** More than one customer has said that they are willing to spend more than 50% of their salary to exchange successful recruitment, which has never happened under the previous strategy.

 #### Wrong risk estimation
 "It's obvious that" most people will eventually get a job.
-However, lots of customers will overestimate the risk of unable to find a job when affected by the fear of unemployment.
+However, lots of customers will overestimate the risk of being unable to find a job when affected by the fear of unemployment.

 ### Streaming media platform subscription
 Let me talk about one more example to use Proportional Pricing Model.
 From Netflix, Youtube to Chinese media platforms like Tencent Video, Mango TV uses a monthly subscription price model.
 Although they use some strategies to attract customers continuously subscribing, such as 30 days of free trial, continuous monthly discounts, annual discounts, family membership package, there are still several problems:

 #### It cost the platform a lot
-Usually, customers subscribe to the service because of a certain episode, and they will cancel their subscription after watching it (the first-month cancellation rate of streaming media platform is higher than 40%).
+Usually, customers subscribe to the service because of a certain episode, and they will cancel their subscription after watching it (the first-month cancellation rate of streaming media platforms is higher than 40%).
 Therefore, streaming media platforms need to continuously spend money on producing new content or purchasing copyrights, which would bring a lot of costs.

 #### Customer is not happy
 Some platforms want customers to automatically renew so they try different ways to prevent users from canceling, like bad UI, complicated steps, etc. Moreover, no customer feels they could take advantage of the same price.

 1. Customers who watch less (like me) will regret that they have spent too much on subscription fees.
-I hate monthly subscription, even though the monthly subscription price is cheaper than one cup of coffee.
+I hate monthly subscriptions, even though the monthly subscription price is cheaper than one cup of coffee.
-2. Customer who watches more will not satisfy as well for the following two reasons: 1) Because there are a huge amount of videos, it’s difficult to measure how many videos you need to watch to get the fee back.
+2. Customers who watch more will not be satisfied as well for the following two reasons: 1) Because there are a huge amount of videos, it’s difficult to measure how many videos you need to watch to get the fee back.
 2) Mostly, watching videos is just a kind of entertainment.
 People may feel guilty if they spend too much time on it every month, and it leads to subscription cancellation.

 ### How to fix it
 With Proportional Pricing Model, I propose a new way to fix it: